 Henry John Heinz – Short Biography

 HARD WORK.
-This phrase comes to mind when reading about business leader Henry J. Heinz, whose products’ presence on just about every table in the world makes him one of the greatest business leaders in American history.
+This phrase comes to mind when reading about Henry J. Heinz, whose products can be found on kitchen tables around the world makes him one of the greatest entrepreneurs in American history.

 Henry J. Heinz – Working Since Nine!